-UN warns of ISIS using 'human shields' in Mosul
+Source: ISIS executes hundreds of Mosul area residents

 His office is examining reports that ISIS shot dead at least 40 civilians in a village outside Mosul.

-The UN human rights chief urged the Iraqi government to make the protection of civilians a priority since ISIS "has no regard for human life."

-Any ISIS fighters who are captured or surrendered "should be held accountable in accordance with the law for any crimes they have committed," he added.
+Any ISIS fighters who are captured or surrendered "should be held accountable in accordance with the law for any crimes they have committed," he said.

 Security forces surround 2 Kirkuk locations

-Dozens of militants targeted four police stations and Kurdish security offices in Kirkuk, spreading themselves out through residential neighborhoods.
+Dozens of militants targeted four police stations and Kurdish security offices in Kirkuk, spreading themselves out through neighborhoods.

 Security forces killed at least seven ISIS militants in Kirkuk, officials there said, but there was no information yet on civilian casualties.
 Images broadcast on local television showed what appeared to be dead or injured fighters on the street.